demisto/content-docs/docs/documentation/readme_file.md

 ```

 :::note
-If you are connecting to a Server with a self signed certificate, make sure to pass the `--insecure` option to the `generate-docs` command.
+If you are connecting to a Server with a self-signed certificate, make sure to pass the `--insecure` option to the `generate-docs` command.
 :::

-For additional information you can view the full documentation for the command [here](https://github.com/demisto/demisto-sdk/tree/master/demisto_sdk/commands/generate_docs#generate-docs).
+For additional information you can view the full documentation for the command [here](https://docs-cortex.paloaltonetworks.com/r/1/Demisto-SDK-Guide/generate-docs).

 #### New Versions of Existing Integrations